Lockheed Constellation Survivors

 • To Radio Industries October 1963 as N8742R but never left Canada

-• To Montreal Air Services 1964 and leased to World Wide Airways summer 1964
+• To Montreal Air Services August 1964 and leased to World Wide Airways September 1964

-• World Wide Airways license revoked on August 15, 1965 and aircraft impounded at Montreal
+• World Wide Airways license revoked on August 15, 1965 and aircraft impounded at Montreal, where it was undergoing repair of a cracked wing spar

 • Nordair stripped engines, electronics and other usable spare parts 1965-66

-• To Mr. Ferrand who disassembled and moved aircraft 100 miles by road to St-Marc des Carrieres, Quebec in December 1968
+• To M. Ferrand who disassembled and moved aircraft 100 miles by road to St-Marc des Carrieres, Quebec in December 1968

-• Owner unable to get necessary permits for conversion to a bar/restaurant and aircraft stored disassembled
+• Owner unable to get necessary permits to install it on the roof of his bar/restaurant and aircraft stored disassembled

 • Assembled July 9 thru July 12, 1985 and opened for display at Mr. Camirand's Musee Les Retrouvailles in June 1987